azerpas/supremeLinksThreading/README.md

 - Delete colors from JSON data.
 - Add non stop scraping until user decides to end it.
 - Proxy support
+- Save it to a file for educational purpose only